-Dr. Ramon Soriano's area of specialization is orthopedics/orthopedic surgery.
-Dr. Soriano studied medicine at SUNY, University at Buffalo School of Medicine & Biomedical Sciences and the University of the Philippines College of Medicine.
-He takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Ramon Soriano is an orthopedics/orthopedic surgery specialist.
+He honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+He studied medicine at SUNY, University at Buffalo School of Medicine & Biomedical Sciences and the University of the Philippines College of Medicine.

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.